anyeZHY/GEFF/README.md

 ## Introduction

-The report (PDF) of this project is available at: [GEFF](somwhere).
+The report of this project is available at: [GEFF (PDF)](somewhere).

 The "contributions" of this project are as follows:

-- Transfer [PIXIE](https://github.com/YadiraF/PIXIE) model from human body reconstruction to gaze estimation.
-Now the features of head fuse with that of eyes.
+- Transfer [PIXIE](https://github.com/YadiraF/PIXIE) [CVPR 2021] model from 3D human body reconstruction to gaze estimation.
+Now the features of head fuse with that of eyes (we call our model as GEFF).
-- Implement [SimCLR](https://github.com/google-research/simclr) framework for training deep and complicated network.
+- Implement [SimCLR](https://github.com/google-research/simclr) [ICML 2020] framework for training deep and complicated network (Currently the SimCLR framework was adapted for GEFF).
-- Augment datas: flip the images horizontally!
+- Augment datas.
+Flip the images horizontally.
 Swap the left eyes and the right eyes.
+Use masks to generalize our model.

 ## Installation